svewap/nnrestapi/Documentation/Kickstarter/Index.rst

 1. Build something

-    Create an webapp, app, plugin, extension, pwa or whatever - in the language and framework your prefer working in.
+    Create a web app, app, plugin, extension, pwa or whatever - in the language and framework you prefer working in.
     Make it connect to the TYPO3 Rest Api.

 2. Make your code customizable

-    If necessary, replace keywords like the vendorname, extensionname etc. with the following placeholders.
+    If necessary, replace keywords like the vendor name, extension name etc. with the following placeholders.
 The kickstarter will automatically replace the placeholders with the custom variable set kickstarter form of the backend module:

     You can use the placeholders in the code and your filenames: